 Pandora is running from an unseen pursuer.
 She turns toward her assailant and is obliterated.
 A blood spatter remains where Pandora once stood.

 Though little has been revealed about the being known as Pandora, it is reasonable to assume that she has a knowledge which extends beyond the realm of single universes.
 As well she can seemingly travel long distances and potentially even among dimensions.

 Immortality: She cannot die by normal means such as age, disease or starvation.
-Even wounds seem to have no effect on her, she has been shown getting shot straight through her head without effect.
+Even wounds seem to have no effect on her, she has been shown getting shot straight through her head & heart without effect.